z22092/taskiq-asyncpg/README.md

 # TaskIQ - Asyncpg

-TaskIQ-Asyncpg is a plugin for taskiq that adds a new result backend based on PostgreSQL and [Asyncpg](https://github.com/MagicStack/asyncpg).
+TaskIQ-Asyncpg is a plugin for taskiq that adds a new result backend and broker based on PostgreSQL and [Asyncpg](https://github.com/MagicStack/asyncpg).

 ## Installation
 To use this project you must have installed core taskiq library: